 You can study in conservatories, with private teachers, in music academies, or in private studios.
 You can choose depending on where you live and what your goals are. you might just want to start studying in an academy or with a private teacher.
 As you improve, you could consider joining the private studio of a violinist from your area.
 You can do some research to see which good violinists live near you and work towards studying with them.

-One of the most fun ways to learn violin is through a play-along book.
-These books range from Disney to Christmas songs and include simple sheet music that any beginner will be able to play.
+Play-along books range from Disney to Christmas songs and include simple sheet music that any beginner will be able to play.
 Even better, these play-along books usually come with CDs so that students can hear the songs as they’re reading the music.
 This helps expedite the violin learning process since it combines auditory learning with visual.

 YouTube has become a great teaching resource for violin.
 Students can watch recordings of violin teachers at their leisure and repeat critical lessons.
 The best part is that students don’t feel intimidated by a live teacher so they can play more confidently.
-Of course the downside to this is that there is no teacher to give real-time feedback which brings us to our next option.
+Of course, the downside to this is that there is no teacher to give real-time feedback which brings us to our next option.

 Fiddlerman produces some of the best introductory videos for beginner violin players.